gurjie/Applocker/README.md

 * Needs comments and refactoring *
 * **Currently running on python 3.8**
-* Some elements of the code are not pythonic, such as the getters and setters - but that's a part of learning I suppose This is just a personal proejct, mainly for learning purposes.
+* Some elements of the code are not pythonic, such as the getters and setters - but that's a part of learning I suppose This is just a personal project, mainly for learning purposes.

 Python GUI which invokes scheduled tasks to block/unblock files at certain times.